 Concept Album: Believe it or not, but A Passion Play is the only straight example, but there is also Thick as a Brick, which is an over the top parody created because the media kept calling Aqualung a concept album, despite Anderson's constant claims otherwise.

 And, like Don Quixote, it ends up being better than most of the things he's parodying.

 Unlike its predecessor, Thick as a Brick 2 is a straight example, as is Homo Erraticus

 Dented Iron: While on the Under Wraps tour, Ian Anderson suffered numerous throat problems, including multiple cases of laryngitis.
 He returned to recording and touring after a couple years off (his first break since the band began touring regularly), but his voice had lost its trademark fullness.
 Also, he now sings in a limited range in a higher key then on his older material.
-As of 2012, he has singer and actor Ryan O'Donell to sing certain parts for him, resulting in an entertaining Vocal Tag Team.
+In the band's final years, he had singer and actor Ryan O'Donell to sing certain parts for him, resulting in an entertaining Vocal Tag Team.

 Early-Installment Weirdness: Their first album, This Was, sounds like yet another Cream rip-off.
 This began to change with their second album, Stand Up, when original guitarist Mick Abrahams left, and Ian Anderson started to monopolize the band's song-writing duties.

 A lot of it had to do with their manager at the time (as well was singer/guitarist Mick Abrahams) wanting the band to be purely blues-rock.
 The singles released after This Was, especially A Christmas Song, were the first glimpses of what the band would become.